Tarini Desai: Works

 She started writing during her college life.
 Her first radio feature Navratri was presented from Baroda Centre of Akashvani in 1951.
 Her other radio feature was presented in 1962 from Bombay Centre of Akashvani.
 Her first story Meeting was published in chandani magazine in 1966.
 Her short story Kabaro Pan Chali Shake Chhe was anthologized by Radheshyam Sharma in 1975.

 Pag Bolta Lage Chhe (1984) was her first collection of fifteen short stories.
 Raja Maharaja Je (1992) has fourteen short stories centered around subject of "illusion".
 Maroon Jamli Gulabi (2003) was her third collection of experimental stories.
 Komal Pancham Ja (2008) is her other story collection.
 She has written children's stories, Chimpudada and Ganji Kanji ane Vanji.
 Tarinibahen Desai ni Shreshtha Vartao is a collection of her selected stories.
 Her stories are analysed in Tarinibahen Desai ni Vartao: Aaswad ane Avbodh is a book where several scholars have analysed and written on her stories.
 Saat Taali Ramadati Kshano is a collection of pen sketches.

 She had acted in small role in TV series Prerana.

 Awards

-In 2004, she was awarded Dhoomketu Award.
-Her story collections are awarded by Gujarat Sahitya Akademi and Gujarati Sahitya Parishad.